Cleofes/Database_final/README.md

 Repository for the final project of the database and pattern discovery class

 ## Update status
-This page will be updated as this serves as the initial framework.
+This page will be updated as this serves as the initial test versions of the custom database.

 ## Languages used
 - Pythons3